 - Those fishing with cane poles in their county of residence

-- Florida residents fishing in saltwater from land or a structure attached to land
+- Florida residents fishing in saltwater from land or a structure attached to the land

 - Florida residents fishing in saltwater from a boat with a vessel fishing license